upamapsb/Upama/public/data/HOW-WE-UPDATE.md

 ### Other subprocesses
-The following sub-processes generate other data relevant for our Grapher and Explorer charts.
+The following sub-processes generate other intermediate datasets relevant for our Grapher and Explorer charts (their metrics are not present in the compelete dataset.).

 <pre>
   ┌──────────────────────────────────────────────────────────┐